oat431/oat431/README.md

     2018 : Learning all the core concept of the programming : Interested in Java
          : Interested in OOP
-         : Interested in web development
+         : Interested in Web Development
-         : Achieve the web development competition using PHP (got 2nd) 2019 : Admission to CAMT/CMU in Software Engineering major : Not quite a good student on Software Engineering major, but trying to be a good human begin 2020 : Learn more about Database Concept, Advance Development Concenpt : Got first Software Engineering Job
+         : Achieve the web development competition using PHP (got 1st runner up reward) 2019 : Admission to CAMT/CMU in Software Engineering major : Not quite a good student on Software Engineering major, but trying to be a good human begin 2020 : Learn more about Database Concept, Advance Software Development Concenpt : Got first Software Engineering Job
          : Discover Flutter Framework
          : So got to create a mobile application using Flutter 2021 : Discover Spring-boot Framework, Vue Frameowork : Join CMU TRP
-         : responsibility on CMU TRP ERP program using Spring-boot 2022 : Doing a senior project on the whole 1st semeter : Got the most popular vote from the project presentation day : Join the Mental Dee Dee Team
+         : responsibility on CMU TRP ERP program as a backend developer using Spring-boot 2022 : Doing a senior project on the whole 1st semeter : Got the most popular vote from the project presentation day : Join the Mental Dee Dee Team